rhymeswithmogul/PSPasswordGenerator/man/en-US/New-RandomPassword.md

 PS C:\> $secureStr = New-RandomPassword -Length 32
 ```

 Generates a 32-character password and saves it as a SecureString object.
 This can be used in PowerShell scripts.
-For one example, run Get-Help about_PasswordGenerator.
+For one example, run Get-Help about_PSPasswordGenerator.

 ### Example 2
 ```powershell